Elittlet/Busline_Page/README.md

 # Busline_Page
-Mock page for a fictional busline
+Mock webpage for a fictional busline
+Written in HTML/CSS/Javascript